D'Arcy Wentworth Thompson (Galway): Life

-He was elder son of John Skelton Thompson, shipmaster, and his wife Mary Mitchell, both of Maryport, Cumberland; it was a seafaring family, and he was born at sea on board his father's barque Georgiana, off Van Diemen's Land, on 18 April 1829.
+D'Arcy was the elder son of John Skelton Thompson, shipmaster, and his wife Mary Mitchell, both of Maryport, Cumberland; it was a seafaring family, and he was born at sea on board his father's barque Georgiana, off Van Diemen's Land, on 18 April 1829.
 After twelve years (1835–47) at Christ's Hospital, London, he matriculated at Trinity College, Cambridge, Michaelmas 1848, later migrating to Pembroke College.
 At Cambridge his main tutors were Augustus Arthur Vansittart and with Joseph Barber Lightfoot, both of Trinity; his closest friends were James Lempriere Hammond and Peter Guthrie Tait.
 He was placed sixth in the first class in the Classical Tripos of 1852, bracketed with William Jackson Brodribb.

 After graduating B.A. in 1852, Thompson became classical master at the Edinburgh Academy, where Robert Louis Stevenson was one of his pupils.
 During this period he lived at 3 Brandon Street a short distance east of the school.

 In 1863 he took the chair of Greek in Queen's College, Galway.
 In 1867 he delivered the Lowell lectures in Boston.
 He died at Galway on 25 January 1902, a few hours after lecturing on Thucydides.